 Environmentally Friendly Snow- and Ice-Removal Tips

-Follow these tips to keep your driveway and sidewalks ice-free, while minimizing the environmental impact.
+Walking in a winter wonderland can be wonderful.
+But it can also prove hazardous.
+Follow these tips to keep your sidewalks and driveway snow- and ice-free, while minimizing the environmental impact:

 Shovel Early, Shovel Often

 Removing fresh snow before it has a chance to harden into ice is the best way to keep your pavement clear.
 Deicers work best on thin layers of snow or ice that need to be melted, so shovel first, break up any ice patches you can and then add the salt.

 Apply Salt Sparingly

 Scatter the deicer and leave space between the grains.
 A 12-ounce coffee mug full of salt is enough to treat a 20-foot driveway or 10 sidewalk squares.
 Using more than the recommended amount of salt won’t speed up melting but can harm soil and water quality.